When In-Laws Join the Family Business

 Not to something mean.
 To "She's Just Trying to Help."

-That's the in-law dynamic nobody warns you about.
+That's the kind of in-law nobody warns you about.
 It's not the nightmare mother-in-law.
 It's the one who means well — and has no idea what lane she's supposed to stay in.
 And you can't correct her the way you'd correct anyone else.
 Because she's mom.

-Seven years working inside family businesses.
-This is one of the most complicated dynamics I see.
+This is one of the most complicated dynamics I see inside family businesses.
 And the reason it stays complicated is that the usual tools don't work.
 You can't manage your way out of it.
 You can't wait it out.
-And you can't have the conversation that treats her like any other employee — because she isn't.
+And you can't have the conversation that treats her like any other non-family employee — because she isn't.

 Why Everything Shifts When an In-Law Joins the Family Business